eikek/docspell/website/site/content/docs/configure/_index.md

 The `app-id` is the identifier of the corresponding instance.
 It *must be unique* for all instances.
 By default the REST server uses `rest1` and joex `joex1`.
-It is recommended to overwrite this setting to have an explicit and stable identifier.
+It is recommended to overwrite this setting to have an explicit and stable identifier should multiple instances are intended.

 ``` bash
 docspell.server.app-id = "rest1"